SokoMix/lyrics-listener/README.md

 ## Launching the program

-> For launch you need to run MainEngine.py in your ide or write in command line next command:
+> For launch you need to download vosk model from https://alphacephei.com/vosk/models website, copy model files to VoskApi/vosk-model-ru and run MainEngine.py in your IDE or write in command line (you need to go to the app catalog) next command:

 ```python MainEngine.py```